-This session is an introduction to IPECP collaborative scholarship and will emphasize enablers of IPECP collaborative scholarship, an orientation to an implementation science framework for collaborative research, an opportunity to initiate planning a collaborative research project, and steps to take to strengthen professional development and potential career advancement.
+This session is an introduction to IPECP collaborative scholarship and will emphasize enablers of IPECP collaborative scholarship, provide an orientation to an implementation science framework for collaborative research, present an opportunity to initiate planning a collaborative research project, and outline the steps needed to strengthen professional development and potential career advancement.

 After attending this seminar, participants will be able to:

 - Describe an implementation science framework to develop collaborative scholarship in IPECP